 This survey was fielded internationally.
 Here is a breakdown of respondents by industry …

 Q. Which best describes the type of organization you work for?

 And, I’ll give the final word to Debra Kline, President, Business Wise: “Thanks to MarketingSherpa for reality-based metrics rather than hype.
 The hype often turns us away from what ‘works’ to what’s new or what’s cool.
-Here’s three cheers for reality!”
+Here are three cheers for reality!”

 If you’d like to be featured in a future blog post, simply sign up for the free MarketingSherpa Chart of the Week newsletter and share your actionable advice on a future marketing industry chart.